-- 1. Both student and mentor must attest to the Regeneron STS Ethics Statement, available on the next page, before submitting an application. - 2.
+- 1. Student must submit all required components of the Regeneron STS online application in order to be considered for awards.
+Application requirements are listed on page 8. - 2.
+Both student and mentor(s) must attest to the Regeneron STS Ethics Statement, available on the next page. - 3.
 The practice of mentor/adult compensation based on a student's results (placement) in the Regeneron STS is prohibited.
-Any such compensation will render the student entry ineligible for consideration and will be grounds for the revocation of any award already made. - 3.
-Student must submit all required components of the Regeneron STS online application in order to be considered for awards.
-Application requirements are listed on page 8. - 4.
+Any such compensation will render the student entry ineligible for consideration and will be grounds for the revocation of any award already made. - 4.
 Only one entry per student is allowed.
-Student must chose one project. - 5.
+Student must choose one project. - 5.
 Student must obtain permission from their project mentor to enter research into Regeneron STS, and both will be asked to attest to this in the application. - 6.
 The Society uses plagiarism detecting software to authenticate the Regeneron Science Talent Search entries including essays, research reports and recommendation letters.
-Every report is individually reviewed by the software and any questionable cases receive a second review by a Regeneron STS Rules Advisor to determine whether the entry is in violation of Regeneron STS rules and guidelines.
-Submissions found to be in violation of the originality rules will not be awarded entrant status, nor will they be considered for awards.
+Every report is individually reviewed by the software and manually reviewed by a Regeneron STS Rules Advisor to determine whether the entry is in violation of Regeneron STS rules and guidelines.
+Submissions found to be in violation of the originality rules will not be considered for awards.
 Students who submit applications to Regeneron STS agree to the plagiarism screening.
-The Society understands that entrants often match to their mentors' research papers.
+The Societyunderstands that entrant papers often resemble their mentors' research paper.
 This is one reason students are provided the opportunity to mention similar work and the level of their participation in published work of the lab. - 7.
-Students may not provide links to external websites.
-Note that evaluators and judges are not permitted to click on additional links.
+Students may not provide links to external websites in their research report.
+Note that evaluators and judges are not permitted to click on additional links. - 8.
+Students may not use ChatGPT or other AI tools to answer Regeneron STS application questions or draft the Research Report.
+Use of such tools for student research projects is permitted, and should be disclosed. - Student is responsible for drafting all responses to application questions.
+Any outside support received from teachers, mentors, counselors, etc. in reviewing or editing responses must be reported in the application.